TimBomBom/Astro/source/content/Research Projects/Measuring Stellar Temperatures/Overview.md

 One night, whilst taking pictures of Polaris for an astronomy assignment, I looked closer and noticed that the [diffraction spikes](https://en.wikipedia.org/wiki/Diffraction_spike) created by my Newtonian's vanes had a very pronounced rainbow effect; the spikes were colourful!

 ![[polaris with rainbow spikes.png]]
-<font color="#7f7f7f">A stacked and auto-stretched photo of Polaris.
+<font color="#7f7f7f">Figure 2 - A stacked and auto-stretched photo of Polaris.
 The rainbow in the spikes is clearly visible.</font>

 ![[joshsastro lupi nova.png]]

-<font color="#7f7f7f">A processed photo of the V462 Lupi Nova by</font> [joshsastro](https://app.lightbucket.co/astronomers/joshsastro)<font color="#7f7f7f">.
+<font color="#7f7f7f">Figure 3 - A processed photo of the V462 Lupi Nova by</font> [joshsastro](https://app.lightbucket.co/astronomers/joshsastro)<font color="#7f7f7f">.
 The rainbow effect is demonstrated dramatically, though the saturation was likely enhanced in the editing process. </font>

 This phenomenon has been noted on some forums, but not much attention is given to it since it isn't considered an invasive artefact/effect and isn't really bothering anybody.
 Anyway, the reason why this happens is because incoming light diffracts around the vanes holding the secondary mirror, causing the path to bend slightly and cause interference patterns.
 The angle of diffraction depends on the wavelength of the light (I think this holds in this case), and so the light from the star is dispersed into a rainbow.
 The important thing to note is the light from the star itself is being split up and separated.
 This means that the colours in the spike contain information about the colour of the star, and it was established in [[Overview#The Physics and Math|The Physics and Math]] that the colour of a star can tell you its temperature.